 Robinson was the driving force of a Baltimore team that won three AL pennants and the 1970 World Series title from 1969-71, averaging 106 wins per season over those three years.

-In 1975, as his playing days wound down with the Cleveland Indians, he was named the club’s player-manager – becoming the first African-American to manage a major league club.
+In 1975, as his playing days wound down with the Cleveland Indians, he was named the club’s player-manager – becoming the first Black to manage an American or National League club from the start of a season.
 He also managed the Giants, Orioles, Expos and Nationals, winning the American League Manager of the Year Award in 1989.

 Robinson was elected to the Hall of Fame in 1982.
 He passed away on Feb.
 7, 2019.